lorryzzl/Front-end-Proejcts/README.md

-# Baidu_FinalProject
+# Front-end Project
-Baidu Front-end Bootcamp
+Web development with HTML, CSS, and JS.